• Skip to primary navigation

 Macaron shells can be stored in the freezer in an airtight container for a month and still taste as good as new!
 Take the frozen macarons out of the freezer and let them sit for 10-15 minutes before enjoying, In the fridge, filled macarons should be stored in an airtight container for no more than 3 days.

-As always, I love seeing your creations and hearing from you!
-If you try making these Coconut Dulce de Leche Macarons, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - and for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for Coconut Dulce de Leche Macarons, please leave a ๐ŸŒŸ review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! ๐Ÿ“ง

 Coconut Dulce de Leche Macarons